 Other areas of counselling I deal with

-I am an EMDR therapist qualified through EMDR Europe and am now offering this very unique approach.
+I am an EMDR therapist qualified through EMDR Europe and am now offering this distinct approach.
 Please enquire for more details.

-Whilst EMDR is NOT a shortcut it does offer you the opportunity to process your anxiety and or trauma without having to speak too much about your experience if you wish.
-This can be reassuring for people to know if they fear opening up in therapy.
+Whilst EMDR is not a shortcut it does offer you the opportunity to process your memories without having to speak too much about your experience if you so wish.
+This can be reassuring for people to know if they fear opening up something particularly difficult in therapy.
 You will however need to share information about your past so we can establish if it's safe to work together in this way.
 We can talk more about this when we meet.

 This is a useful link (below) to give quick snapshot of what to expect.
 You can also look at EMDR Association website: